 Product illumination and architectural visualization are popular choices because of these characteristics.
-Area lights have an overall orientation, but they don’t produce parallel rays, unlike directional lights.
+Area lights have an overall orientation but don’t produce parallel rays, unlike directional lights.

 In any 3D animation software, spotlights are a common category of lights.
 This type of light source is known as a spotlight because it emits a single ray of light in a single direction.
-The lighting designer can choose the right size of the light, modify the cone angle, or soften the external corners of the cone to provide a variety of distinct effects.
+The lighting designer can choose the right size of the light, modify the cone angle, or soften the cone’s external corners to provide various distinct effects.
 Real-world spotlights include things like flashlights.

 The 3 Basic Types Of 3D Lightning In Animation

 There are three primary lighting techniques in photography, film, theatre, and painting.
-If you want to add basic lighting to your 3D animations, you can use these three simple ways.
+You can use these three simple ways to add basic lighting to your 3D animations.
 These are only three of the many ways that 3D lighting can be accomplished.

 The one-point lighting configuration utilizes a single light source without using a complementary light source to fill in the shadows.
 This is a drastic technique that is utilized to achieve a dramatic effect.

-Typically, two-point lighting is pretty alike to the natural lighting we experience every day: a primary source of light (the sun) and the second source of light surrounding it (the sky’s ambient lighting).
+Typically, two-point lighting is pretty similar to the natural lighting we experience every day: a primary source of light (the sun) and the second source of light surrounding it (the sky’s ambient lighting).

 Three-point lighting is perhaps the most prevalent, as it utilizes three distinct light sources: